thoughtspot/ts-chart-sdk/example/custom-bar-chart/README.md

 ### Setup Your Environment

-- For this u can refer to [setup your environment](../../README.md#set-up-your-environment) above section with the following changes:
+- For this you can refer to [setup your environment](../../README.md#set-up-your-environment) above section with the following changes:
     - While creating folder name it with **bar-chart**.
-    - Give project name as **custom-bar-charts** or u can directly us `npm create vite@latest custom-bar-chart -- --template vanilla-ts`
+    - Give project name as **custom-bar-charts** or you can directly us `npm create vite@latest custom-bar-chart -- --template vanilla-ts`
     - Instead of highcharts install your chart library (which in this case is `charts.js`) using command-`npm i chart.js` to install chart.js and `npm install chartjs-plugin-datalabels` to install datalabels plugin.
 > NOTE:
 >For more information about the chart.js and chartjs-plugin-datalabels, refer to the following documentation resources respectively: